West Virginia State Flower: Rhododendron

 Why the Rhododendron Became the West Virginia State Flower

 West Virginia adopted the Rhododendron as its official state flower in 1903.
 The legislature passed the designation without a formal vote or campaign.
 Rhododendrons covered mountainsides throughout the state.
-The evergreen shrubs represented West Virginia's rugged mountain character and natural beauty.
+The evergreen shrubs represented West Virginia's rugged mountain character and natural beauty, a theme echoed in the Mountain State nickname.

 Rhododendron blooms attracted attention from residents and tourists each summer.
 The white and pink flowers created spectacular displays along mountain roads and trails.
 Dense thickets covered thousands of acres in some areas.
 Early botanists and naturalists praised West Virginia's rhododendron populations as among the finest in eastern North America.

 The flower symbolized West Virginia's mountain landscape and independence.
 Artists featured rhododendron blooms in paintings of Appalachian scenery.
 The shrubs grew naturally across nearly every county.
 Their ability to thrive on steep rocky slopes mirrored the resilience of mountain communities.
-West Virginia remains strongly identified with rhododendrons over 120 years after the designation.
+West Virginia remains strongly identified with rhododendrons over 120 years after the designation, especially alongside the state's Latin motto.

 West Virginia State Flower Facts